Mt. Kilimanjaro Lemosho Trek

 The Lemosho Route uses a gradual ascent and strategic acclimatisation days for your greatest chance at a successful summit.

-You’ll most likely fly into Arusha if you’re looking to scale Mount Kilimanjaro or witness the annual Great Migration of the region’s wildlife, including wildebeest and zebra, as they move across the Serengeti into Kenya’s Maasai Mara and vice versa.
+You’ll most likely fly into Kilimanjaro International Airport if you’re looking to scale Mount Kilimanjaro or witness the annual Great Migration of the region’s wildlife, including wildebeest and zebra, as they move across the Serengeti into Kenya’s Maasai Mara and vice versa.